cplaverty/KeitaiWaniKani/README.md

 * Notification Centre widget

 ## How to get started
-Since the project uses an app extension / widget, you'd have to create a new App Group, AppID on the Apple developer portal, and change the app bundle identifiers in the main target and app extension.
-However, a [fastlane](https://github.com/fastlane/fastlane) lane has been be prepared to take care of all that for you.
+Since the project uses an app extension with a shared App Group, you'll have to create a new App Group and App ID using the Apple Developer Portal, then change the app bundle identifiers in the main target and app extension to match.
+A [fastlane](https://github.com/fastlane/fastlane) lane has been be prepared to take care of all that for you.
 Here's what you need to do:
 - Have a registered Apple Developer Account.
 - Install [fastlane](https://github.com/fastlane/fastlane)
 - Clone / download the project
-- Open the file in "fastlane/Fastfile"
-- In the Fastfile, set your own bundle identifier and Apple ID at the very top of the document
+- Edit "fastlane/Appfile" and set your own bundle identifier, plus set your Apple ID and Team ID
 - Run `fastlane setupID` using the command line
 - Select your signing identity for the `AlliCrab` and `WaniKaniStudyQueueWidget` targets.
 - You should now be able to run the project on your device!

 You can use `fastlane resetID` to reset the bundle identifiers to the default values again, which may be useful if you want to submit pull requests without your custom bundle identifiers.

-You can run `git update-index --assume-unchanged fastlane/Fastfile` if you want to keep changes of Fastfile locally without having to push them. (`Use git update-index --no-assume-unchanged fastlane/Fastfile` to undo this.)
+You can run `git update-index --assume-unchanged fastlane/Appfile` if you want to keep changes of Appfile locally without having to push them. (`Use git update-index --no-assume-unchanged fastlane/Appfile` to undo this.)